 1. How would you like to donate a VEHICLE!?!
 Catholic Mission Trips, Inc., is looking for 2 large vehicles to help our summer program team travel from one location to the next.
 Vehicle donations needed – $20,000 – $25,000

 2. We are also looking for a Box Truck to transport donations, supplies, and luggage for each group.
 Donation needed – $15,000

 3. Construction tools.
-We are accepting donations of Shovels, picks, hammers, tool belts, Miter Saw (1), Table Saw (1), Circular hand saws (2-3), Extension cords, Chalk lines, etc… Aproximte needs for 2013 – $12,000.00
+We are accepting donations of Shovels, picks, hammers, tool belts, Miter Saw (1), Table Saw (1), Circular hand saws (2-3), Extension cords, Chalk lines, etc… Approximate needs for 2016 – $12,000.00

-5. Summer Staff Support – Next summer we hope to have 20 young adults who will be giving part of or thier whole summer to serve those in need.
+5. Summer Staff Support – Next summer we hope to have 20 young adults who will be giving part of or their whole summer to serve those in need.
 Make a donation to the summer staff to help cover their expenses this summer.
 The total fundraising goal for our summer staff is $70,000.00

-Donate here to support Catholic Mission Trips Inc.
+Donate here to support Catholic Mission Trips, Inc.

-CMT Clean water project
+CMT Clean Water Project

 The Huamuni River in Bolivia has been used by mining companies as a place to drain contaminated water for years.
-Unfortunately that contaminated water is washed downstream and has contaminated land and water supplies for the local people.
+Unfortunately, that contaminated water is washed downstream and has contaminated land and water supplies for the local people.
 In response to growing conflict over environmental degradation and public health problems, the Government of Bolivia in 2009 declared an emergency zone in the watershed (a first in Bolivian history).